 Start with a small step.
 Each day ask yourself; what little task can I do today to make this day, or someone’s life, just a little bit better?
 Then do it no matter how small or seemingly insignificant.
 Over time small tasks add up and compound into something very meaningful; who you are.

-Admiral William H. McRaven speaks to this directly from the perspective of a Navy Seal in his best selling book “Make Your Bed: Little Things That Can Change Your Life…And Maybe the World” The book succeeded his University of Texas commencement speech.
+Admiral William H. McRaven speaks to this directly from the perspective of a Navy Seal in his best selling book “Make Your Bed: Little Things That Can Change Your Life…And Maybe the World” The book followed his University of Texas commencement speech on the topic.

 Is making your bed really that big of a deal?
-Navy Seals do it, and it becomes a habit and then a disciplined behavior.
+Navy Seals do it, and it becomes a habit, and habits become disciplined behavior if they’re good habits.
 Small but good habits put you in a better place where you start taking control of your own life.

 We are our choices; choose to do something small.